-|Keep Your Cool While the Power’s Out|
+Keep Your Cool While The Power’s Out

 Safe Electricity offers tips for weathering prolonged power outages

-A number of circumstances can cause power interruptions, and damage from severe summer storms can cause outages that last days.
+Severe summer storms can cause outages that last days.
 When a power outage occurs during hot weather, take steps to maintain safety and comfort until power is restored.

 If power to your home is out for a prolonged period, know and understand important safety precautions and steps to cope with heat until power is restored:

 - Remember to call your electric utility immediately to report the outage.

 - Dress in loose, lightweight clothing and stay on the coolest, lowest level of your home.